 The parameters for interpolating the gold and silver grade models were derived from the variography study based on the capped gold composites.
-The interpolations were executed on sets of points providing the locations X, Y, Z, the lens code and grade extracted from the 2.0 m capped composites for gold, and for silver.
+The interpolations were executed on sets of points providing the locations X, Y, Z, the lens code, and grade extracted from the 2.0 m capped composites for gold and silver.

 The composite points were assigned lens codes corresponding to the mineralized lens in which they occur.
-The interpolation profiles specified a single composite lens code for each mineralized solid, thus establishing hard boundaries between the lenses.
+The interpolation profiles correlate to a unique composite lens code, thus establishing hard boundaries between the lenses.
 Blocks are estimated using composite points associated with the same lens.

 The Ordinary Kriging ("OK") method was selected for the resource estimate of gold for all zones of the Windfall deposit.
-The Inverse Distance Square ("ID2") method was used for the estimation of the silver in all zones except in Windfall North and Triple 8 zones where the OK method was used.
+The Inverse Distance Square ("ID2") method was used for the estimation of the silver in all zones.

-As described above, a multiple-step capping process on composites was used to limit unreasonable estimation of very high-grade composites.
+As described above, a three-step capping process was used on composites to limit unreasonable estimation of very high-grade composites.
 The first interpolation pass used composites where the highest capping value was applied, and subsequent passes used lower capping limits on composites.
-For example, in Lynx 4, for High-grade lenses - Group 1, gold composites were capped at: 1) 150 g/t Au; 2) 75 g/t Au; and 3) 35 g/t Au and were respectively used in interpolation passes 1 to 3 (refer to Table 14-5 and Table 14-6 for capping limits).
+For example, in Lynx 4, for High-grade lenses - Group 1, gold composites were capped at: 1) 150 g/t Au; 2) 75 g/t Au; and 3) 40 g/t Au and were respectively used in interpolation passes 1 to 3 (refer to Table 14-5 and Table 14-6 for capping limits).

 The interpolations were run in successive passes characterized by increasing search ranges and varying minimum number of composites (Table 14-16 and Table 14-17).
-Three interpolation passes were most often applied.
+Three interpolation passes were applied.
 The first pass used a relatively small radius search ellipsoid to interpolate the mineralization blocks located in the close vicinity of the drill holes.
 The second pass interpolated the blocks that were not interpolated during the previous pass.
-The third and last pass was defined to populate the remaining blocks within the mineralization solids.
-For the high-grade lenses in Lynx Main and Triple Lynx, four passes were set-up including a smaller first pass to interpolate the most well-informed blocks with a higher capping value.
+The third pass was defined to populate the remaining blocks within the mineralization solids.